Why Hire a Doula?

 But I have a partner, why do I need a doula?

 This is a question I get a lot and love to address.
 If you have a partner you still need a doula!
 Doulas not only provide support to the birthing person but to their partners as well.
 We are all human and sometimes our partners need a break.
 They can rest assured that you are in good hands with me so that they can eat, sleep, take care of other little ones and themselves.
 I work with partners in supporting you by having them get involved with comfort measures and reassuring them if things get intense.
 I use my intuition and what I learn about you as a couple prenatally, to determine when it’s best for me to step in or step aside.
 If I see you’re in a good rhythm with your partner, I will not interrupt.
 Instead I will stand by in case any questions arise in labor and hold space for you both.
 Is your partner not very hands on when it comes to birth?
-That’s ok too and I can provide support while still including the partner emotionally.
+That’s ok too and I can provide support while still including your partner emotionally.
 All of this applies to any person you choose to include in your birth.

 What if I don’t want a natural birth?